-- Cerebrum[TM], our small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, our antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology
+- CerebrumTM, our small molecule platform, utilizes deep understanding of neuronal excitability and neuronal networks and applies a series of computational and experimental tools to develop orally available precision therapies - SolidusTM, our antisense oligonucleotide, or ASO, platform, is an efficient, targeted precision medicine discovery and development engine anchored on a proprietary, computational methodology

 Our platforms utilize a deliberate, pragmatic and patient-guided approach, leveraging a suite of translational tools, including novel transgenic and predictive translational animal models and electrophysiology markers, to enable an efficient path to proof-of-concept in patients.
 Through this approach, we have established a diversified, multimodal CNS portfolio with four clinical-stage product candidates across movement disorders and epilepsy.
-For our most advanced product candidate under the CerebrumTM platform, ulixacaltamide (formerly known as PRAX-944), our Phase 3 Essential3 clinical trials in essential tremor, or ET, are ongoing.
-We are planning to conduct an interim analysis in the fourth guarter of 2024, with topline results anticipated shortly thereafter.
-Within our PRAX-628 program, we announced positive results from our Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and plan to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
-We plan to initiate an observational study of PRAX-628 in patients with epilepsy in the third quarter of 2024, as well as three efficacy studies.
-The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy to be initiated in the second half of 2024, with topline results expected in the first half of 2025.
-We also plan to initiate a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth quarter of 2024, with topline results expected in the second half of 2025, and plan to initiate a third efficacy study in the first half of 2025.
-Our relutrigine (formerly known as PRAX-562) Phase 2 EMBOLD study was initiated in the first guarter of 2023, with two cohorts in SCN2A-DEE and SCN8A-DEE; topline results are expected for both cohorts in the third quarter of 2024.
-For our most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), we shared results from Part 1 of the EMBRAVE study in the fourth quarter of 2023, and have initiated the first arm of our global confirmatory study in Brazil.
+For our most advanced product candidate under the CerebrumTM platform, ulixacaltamide, our Phase 3 Essential3 clinical trials in essential tremor, or ET, are ongoing.
+We are planning to conduct an interim analysis in the first guarter of 2025.
+Within our vormatrigine program (formerly known as PRAX-628), we announced positive results from our Photo-Paroxysmal Response ("PPR") study in the first quarter of 2024, and have initiated or plan to initiate four studies to generate patient eligibility, efficacy, safety and pharmacokinetics (PK) data for the program.
+We initiated an observational study of vormatrigine in patients with epilepsy in the third quarter of 2024, and iniatiated or plan to initiate three efficacy studies.
+The first efficacy study will be an open label eight-week study in patients with focal onset seizures or generalized epilepsy to be initiated in the fourth guarter of 2024, with topline results expected in the first half of 2025.
+We have also initiated a double-blind, placebo-controlled, 12-week study in focal onset seizures in the fourth guarter of 2024, with topline results expected in the second half of 2025, and plan to initiate a third efficacy study in the first half of 2025.
+Within our relutrigine program (formerly known as PRAX-562), we announced positive topline results from the first cohort of our EMBOLD study in the third guarter of 2024, and have initiated enrollment of the second cohort, with topline results expected in the first half of 2026.
+For our most advanced product candidate under the SolidusTM platform, elsunersen (formerly known as PRAX-222), we shared results from Part 1 of the EMBRAVE study in the fourth guarter of 2023, and have initiated the first arm of our global confirmatory study in Brazil.
 We are currently completing multiple global regulatory interactions to further expand the pivotal phase of the program later in 2024.